Proof of the Toponogov Conjecture on Complete Surfaces: Introduction and Results

 where $\mu$ is the Keller-Maslov index of the loop $f(\partial D) \hookrightarrow \tilde{\mathcal P} \hookrightarrow ({\mathbb L},\Omega) $ . \end{Thm} While the complex and symplectic structures are compatible, the associated inner product ${\mathbb G}$ has neutral signature $(2,2)$ and therefore surfaces may be both Lagrangian and complex.
 In general this poses difficulties for the standard Riemann-Hilbert problem.

 However, the complex points on ${\mathcal P}$ correspond to umbilic points on $P$, where $\kappa_1=\kappa_2$, and so Property III implies that ${\mathcal P}$ is uniformly totally real.
-Theorem \ref{t:2} then follows from standard arguments as outline in section \ref{s:rhp} - see also \cite{gak09}.
+Theorem \ref{t:2} then follows from standard arguments as outlined in Section \ref{s:rhp} - see also \cite{Gk01}.

-The next step is to note the existence of solutions of the Riemann-Hilbert problem under exactly these circumstances: \begin{Thm} Assume that $P$ satisfying Properties I, II and III and let ${\mathcal P}$ be the associated plane in ${\mathbb L}$.
-Then the Riemann Hilbert problem has a solution with boundary ${\mathcal P}$. \end{Thm} This follows from Theorem 6.3.4 of \cite{gak10}, which guarantees the existence of holomorphic discs with boundary lying on any totally real hemisphere.
-The proof involves co-dimension two mean curvature flow with respect to the canonical neutral metric and is discussed in section \ref{s:mcf}.
+The next step is to prove the existence of solutions of the Riemann-Hilbert problem under exactly these circumstances: